 I want to have an IUD/IUS (coil) or implant fitted/removed, can I just walk in?

 Before we can insert or remove an IUD/IUS or Implant, we need to carry out a short consultation with you first.
 This is so that the clinician can assess your medical history, make sure you are aware of how it works and possible side effects, and make you aware of the process.
 The clinician will then book you an appointment for the procedure on a different day.
-We do not normally fit or remove IUDs/IUSs/Implants during our walk in clinics.
-We are able to carry out the initial consultations either face to face or over the phone, please call for an appointment.
-If you require an emergency IUD we will see you as soon as possible, please call 0161 701 1555 for more details.
+We are able to carry out the initial consultations either face to face or over the phone.
+If you require an emergency IUD we will see you as soon as possible, please call your nearest clinic for more details.

 I am under 16, can I still come?